lnbook/lnbook/README.md

 The book describes the Lightning Network (LN), a Peer-to-Peer protocol running on top of Bitcoin and other blockchains, which provides near-instant, secure, micro-payments.

 The book is suitable for technical readers with an understanding of the fundamentals of Bitcoin and other open blockchains.

-## Status

-The current status of the book is "IN PRODUCTION": ONLY COPY-EDIT CONTRIBUTIONS ARE ACCEPTED.

-See below for status of specific chapters and read the contribution guide to learn how and where to contribute.

 ### Legend